-There is no guarantee that our future Phase III clinical trial for OHR-102 in wet-AMD will be successful.
+There is no guarantee that our future Phase III clinical trials for OHR-102 in wet-AMD will commence or be completed in the anticipated timeframe or that they will be successful.

 We commenced a clinical study, Study OHR-002 (or IMPACT Study), which began enrolling patients in late 2012.
 The IMPACT Study is a randomized, double masked, placebo controlled Phase II study to evaluate the efficacy and safety of OHR-102 for the treatment of wet-AMD.
 The study enrolled treatment naïve wet-AMD patients at 23 clinical sites in the U.S., who were treated with OHR-102 eye drops or placebo eye drops for a nine month period.
 Full enrollment was completed in April 2014, and final results were released in March 2015.
 The results of the Phase II clinical trial continue to support conducting Phase III clinical trials for OHR-102 with enrollment criteria for a targeted population, to be determined based on a complete analysis of the Phase II clinical trial.
 However, there can be no assurance that any of the Phase III clinical trials will commence or be completed in the anticipated timeframe or that they will be successful.